pjhartlieb/remediation/README.md

 Tools and utilities to assist with remediation and incident handling

-[*] jewelRunner.py - Generates email addresses for a specific domain given a list of non-uniform usernames.
+[*] jewelRunner.py - JewelRunner is intended to quickly analyze tcp/ip traffic for a target host and create host-based firewall rules in support of micro segmentation activities.